analogwp/analogwp-templates/readme.txt

 3. Access AnalogWP templates directly under Elementor.

 == Changelog ==

+= 1.1.1 =
+* Fixed a styling issue with Elementor popup modal, caused with Elementor v2.5.5

 = 1.1 =
 * New: All new designed settings page.